 However, if you don’t have a graduate portfolio or if you’re concerned that your portfolio isn’t substantial enough to get you a job with your dream commercial design firm, here’s what you can do:

 First, keep in mind that the work you show doesn’t have to be work that people paid for.

 You can showcase work from school if you were an interior design student, for example.
 If you’ve done work for friends and family, you can also use that.
 Haven’t worked for anyone else yet?
 Look around your living space and document the work you did to make it beautiful.

 If you haven’t done any of those things yet, it’s time to start.
 Solicit family and friends to let you redesign their spaces, or create rooms for fictional clients and display the results with an explanation of how you came up with each character.
 There’s no need to be disingenuous.
 People just want to see what you’re capable of, regardless of who paid for it.

-As you start developing your portfolio, you’ll need to ask for permission to feature your clients’ homes on your website, and ideally get a written release from them.
+As you start developing your portfolio, you’ll need to ask for your clients’ permission to feature their project on your website, and ideally get a written release from them.
 As you build your client onboarding procedures, add this photo release agreement and the final photo shoot into your standard procedure.
 This way, you continue to improve your portfolio over time.

 How to Create an Online Portfolio to Showcase Your Interior Design Work